themeteorchef/writing-an-api/writing-an-api.md

 });
 ```

 See the call?
 The last line in our `Accounts.createUser()` callback.
-We simply call our  `initApiKey` method _after_ our user's account has been created (and they've been logged in—why we're using the call to `Meteor.userId()`), passing the user's ID so we can pair a key to the user.
+We simply call our  `initApiKey` method _after_ our user's account has been created (and they've been logged in—why we're using the call to `Meteor.userId()`).
+We're passing the user's ID to our method so we can pair the API key we generate to the user.
 Nice and simple!
 Now that we have this in place, let's take a look at how we display the key back to our user so they can use it in their HTTP requests as well as regenerate it.

 #### Key display and regeneration